MECLabTUDA/NCALab/whitepaper/paper.md

 Neural cellular automata (NCA) are a computational model combining the principles of Cellular Automata and Nneural Networks, allowing systems to learn and evolve over time.
 In NCAs, a grid of cells, each cell being capable of assuming a continuous, multi-dimensional state, changes based on a learned rule determined by neural networks rather than fixed algorithms.
-Typically, the inference is carried out in two steps, which are called "Perception" and "Update".
+Typically, the inference is done in two steps, which are called _Perception_ and _Update_.
-In the perception step, each cell's neighborhood is aggregated by applying multiple depth-wise convolution.
+In the perception step, each cell's neighborhood is aggregated by applying multiple depth-wise convolutions.
-These convolutions can be learned, or carried out through static filters (e.g. Sobel or Laplace filters).
+These convolutions can be learned, or hardcoded through static filters (e.g. Sobel or Laplace filters).
-In the update step, the residual cell update is computed by a multi-layer perceptron with a ReLU activation.
+In the _update_ step, the residual cell update is computed by a multi-layer perceptron with a ReLU activation.
-This update is applied in a stochastic manner, meaning that only a portion of cells are activated in a single time step.
+This step is applied in a stochastic manner, meaning that only a portion of cells are activated in a single time step.
-The probability of the stochastic update is determined by a parameter called "fire rate".
+The probability of the stochastic update is determined by a parameter called "fire rate", which is typically set to 0.5, activating only half of all cells in every time step.
 For more information, we want to point the reader to the comprehensive original paper on NCAs by Mordvintsev et al. [@mordvintsev2020growingb].

 # Statement of Need